 One could argue that Slap Shot inspired most of the movies on this list, including Goon, Happy Gilmore, Semi-Pro, and Dodgeball.

 As the oldest film on this list, it's easy to see how Slap Shot could be seen as a trailblazer for other sports films like it.
 Most of these films are underdog stories, after all, and Slap Shot does that especially well.

 Paul Newman leads a bunch of hockey players who resort to violent play in order to gain a following in a factory town that's on the decline.

 It's a resounding story that hits you in the feels, all while delivering a heck of a lot of laughs along the way.
-Due to the wealth of films it inspired, it has to sit atop our list of best sports comedy movies of all time.
+Due to how many films it inspired, it sits atop our list of best comedy sports movies of all time.